SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 ## Hints
 - Use a stack, implemented with`ArrayDeque()`
 - Scan through the expression searching for brackets
-   - If you find an opening brackets, push the index into the stack
+   - If you find an opening bracket, push the index into the stack
-   - If you find a closing brackets pop the top element from the stack.
-This is the index of the opening brackets.
+   - If you find a closing bracket, pop the top element from the stack.
+This is the index of the opening bracket.
    - Use the current and the popped index to extract the sub-expression [/task-description]
 [code-io /]